Jupiter's Large Moons

 Ganymede and Callisto

 The largest of the Galilean satellites (and the largest moon in the solar system) is Ganymede.
-Its density of 1.9 times that of water shows that it is made of half rock and half water ice.
-It has bright grooved areas with few craters and much older dark area with more craters.
+At 5262 km across, Ganymede is larger than Mercury but because Ganymede orbits a planet, it is classified as a moon.
+Ganymede orbits Jupiter in 7.15 days.
+Its density of 1.94X water shows that it is made of half rock and half water ice.
+Its water ice composition enabled it to be more geologically active than Mercury---ice melts and flexes at a lower temperature than rock and metals of the inner terrestrial planets (and the Moon).
+Ganymede has bright grooved areas with few craters right next to much older dark areas with more craters.
 The bright, parallel ridges may have been caused by a plate tectonic process that was short-lived.
 Water may have gushed forth or ice squeezed up between the plate margins.
-Craters on the parallel ridges and older dark areas indicate that Ganymede's geological activity stopped billions of years ago.
+Craters on the parallel ridges and older dark areas indicate that Ganymede's geological activity probably stopped hundreds of millions of years ago.

-The second largest of the Galilean satellites and the farthest from Jupiter is the heavily-cratered moon called Callisto.
-It has a density of 1.8 times that of water, so it has proportionally more frozen water surrounding a smaller rocky core than Ganymede.
-Callisto's surface does not appear to have undergone any sort of geological activity.
+The second largest of the Galilean satellites (4821 km across) and the farthest from Jupiter is the heavily-cratered moon called Callisto.
+Callisto orbits Jupiter in 16.7 days.
+It has a density of 1.83X water, so it has proportionally more frozen water surrounding a smaller rocky core than Ganymede.
+Callisto's surface does not appear to have undergone any sort of geological activity because of the lack of tidal heating.
+Its interior is partially differentiated---ice layer on top and a rock and ice mixed together core.
 Callisto has a huge impact site called Valhalla that was produced about 4 billion years ago.
 When the asteroid hit Callisto, it exploded on impact.
 The explosion heated the ice to above the melting point and the shock waves produced a ripple pattern away from the impact site.
 The ripples later froze so Valhalla now looks like a big ``bull's eye''.
+Like Ganymede, Callisto has a very low density, rarefied atmosphere created by charged particles hitting the icy surface.
+Its atmosphere consists of just an exosphere layer of oxygen and carbon dioxide.

 close-up of boundary between a grooved area and dark area on Ganymede